SidJain1412/SidJain1412.github.io/content/posts/hnsw-vector-databases.md

 For most practical use cases, 95%+ recall should be good enough, but it depends on your application.

 ### Which similarity metric should I use?
-Depends on what you are embedding:
+Depends on what you are embedding and whether the **magnitude (length)** of the vector carries meaning.

-- **Cosine similarity**: When vector magnitude doesn't matter as much (good for most language/image embeddings).
+- **Cosine similarity**: Looks at the angle between vectors and ignores magnitude (it effectively normalizes vectors).
+  - Good when you care about **direction** (semantic meaning) but not strength.
+  - Typical for language/image embeddings, which are often normalized by the model.

-- **L2 distance**: When magnitude is important.
+- **L2 distance**: Looks at full Euclidean distance, so both direction and magnitude matter.
+  - Use this when the **scale** of the embedding is meaningful:
+    - E.g. models where higher-magnitude vectors mean “stronger” signals or higher confidence.
+    - Numeric or feature-engineered vectors where absolute values and ranges are important.

 ### What other options do I have?
 IVFFlat is also a commonly used index, which is faster to build and has a smaller memory footprint, but gives lower recall (usually) and is harder to tune.